I. Many Are the Wonders the LORD Has Done (40:1-5)

 * Psalm 40:2-3 "He lifted me out of the slimy pit, out of the mud and mire; he set my feet on a rock and gave me a firm place to stand.
 He put a new song in my mouth, a hymn of praise to our God.
 Many will see and fear and put their trust in the LORD."

 * "He lifted...
-He put" -He here is the Lord.
-The Lord rescued then the Lord put a new song in his heart.
+He put" -"He" here is the Lord.
+The Lord rescued, then the Lord put a new song in his heart.

 * "Many will see and fear and put their trust in the LORD." -The Lord's purpose in giving this new psalm to David was to encourage future generations to wait patiently.
 This tells us that events in our life, whether good or bad, have purposes that we may not even know nor will witness in our own experiences.